igvteam/igv-docs/igv-docs/docs/igv.js/igv.js_DeveloperGuide.md

 oauthToken | oauth access token |
 apiKey | Google API key.
 Optional |
 clientId | Google client ID.
 Optional.  |
-genomeList | An array of genome json objects, or url to an array of genome json objects.
+genomeList | An array of genome JSON objects, or url to an array of genome JSON objects.
 If present genomes can be specified by id with the ```genome``` field above.
 This list is added to the igv.js default list unless ```loadDefaultGenomes: false``` |
 loadDefaultGenomes | Boolean indicating whether or not the igv.js default genome list should be loaded.  | true nucleotideColors | Color table for nucleotides in sequence an bam tracks.
 Object with keys "A", "C", "T", "G", and "N" | showSampleNames | Controls display of sample names for track types that support them (VCF with genotypes, SEG, and MUT) |